nasa/openmct/SECURITY.md

 For general defects, please for a [Bug Report](https://github.com/nasa/openmct/issues/new/choose)

-To report a vulnerability for Open MCT please send a detailed report to [arc-dl-openmct](mailto:arc-dl-openmct@mail.nasa.gov).
+To report a vulnerability for Open MCT please send a detailed report with a reproduction to [arc-dl-openmct](mailto:arc-dl-openmct@mail.nasa.gov).

+All vulnerability reports must include a reproduction in the form of either:
+1. Steps for manually exploiting the vulnerability in Open MCT OR
+2. An e2e test that reproduces the vulnerability using a real-world workflow.

+Recommendations for code hardening that do not result in exploitable real-world vulnerabilities are welcome, and should be reported as bugs.

 See our [top-level security policy](https://github.com/nasa/openmct/security/policy) for additional information.